 and await

-keywords.
 If you’re completely new to asynchronous programming, it might help to think of it as juggling multiple balls simultaneously instead of waiting for each ball to hit the ground before picking up another.

-Why Python AsyncIO is Important
+Why Should You Consider Using Python AsyncIO

 Python AsyncIO isn’t just some fancy buzzword; it solves real-world problems.
 Imagine your program has to wait for external resources—like downloading files, querying databases, or making API calls.
-Without AsyncIO, these operations block your entire program until they are complete.
-With AsyncIO, however, you can keep other parts of your application running smoothly while waiting.

 Here’s a simple analogy: Picture yourself cooking dinner.
 You wouldn’t stand idly by while the water boils—you’d chop vegetables or prep spices simultaneously.
 AsyncIO lets your programs do exactly that.